azfarhussain-10p/reactATS/docs/features/job-draft-publishing.md

   - Close button for Active/On-Hold jobs
   - Delete button (enabled only for Draft and Closed jobs)

+### Job Detail View

+- Status-appropriate action buttons:
+  - "Apply For This Job" button only visible for Active jobs
+  - Warning messages for jobs that cannot be applied to

 ### New Job Dialog

 - "Save as Draft" button with animated styling